G-ZAP: A Generalizable Zero-Shot Framework for Arbitrary-Scale Pansharpening: Experiments

 \subsubsection{Implementation Details}

-Only the WV3 and GF2 training sets are used for pretrained model, corresponding to the 8-band and 4-band configurations, respectively.
+Only the WV3 and GF2 training sets are used for the pretrained baseline models, corresponding to the 8-band and 4-band configurations, respectively.
+In contrast, G-ZAP trains from the test PAN/LRMS pair only and uses no external HR/LR pairs.
 Evaluation is conducted on the in-domain datasets (WV3 and GF2) as well as the cross-sensor dataset (WV2) to assess generalization across different sensors.
 Our INRConv model is optimized using Adam with an initial learning rate of $5 \times 10^{-4}$ for 500 epochs.
 The loss weights $\alpha, \beta, \gamma$ are set to $1, 1, 0.2$ for the 8-band setting and $1, 1, 4$ for the 4-band setting.
 All experiments are conducted on a workstation equipped with an NVIDIA RTX 3090 GPU (24\,GB memory) and an AMD EPYC 7402 24-Core CPU.